 Pymax XR Quad Views: UNCHECKED.
 Critical.
 This setting conflicts with native game foveated rendering in iRacing’s MVP system.
 You want game-native FFR, not headset-level FFR stacking on top.
 More on this in the iRacing section.

 Hidden Area Mask: ENABLE.
 This is free performance.
 It prevents rendering the parts of the image you physically cannot see through the lenses.
-No visual quality loss, just efficiency gain.
+No visual quality loss with a nice gain in efficiency.

 Launch Games FROM Pimax Play.
 This matters more than I initially realised.
 Pimax Play has per-game profiles with optimised settings for each sim.
 Launching directly from Steam or your desktop bypasses these optimisations entirely.
-I spent the first month wondering why performance was inconsistent until I discovered this workflow requirement.
+This is something a lot of people don;t know to do – give it a try.

-If you’re running iRacing with Pimax FFR enabled, you’re leaving 20-30% performance on the table.
+If you’re running iRacing with Pimax FFR enabled, you could be leaving as much as 20-30% performance on the table.
 This is the single biggest optimisation for Crystal owners racing in iRacing.

 Switch from SPS (Single Pass Stereo) to MVP (Multi-View Projection).
 This requires OpenXR runtime, not OpenVR.
 The performance boost is described by the community as “dramatic” and my testing confirms it.
 When I first switched to MVP, I thought I’d misconfigured something.
 The frame rate jump was that significant.

 Disable Pimax FFR entirely.
-This is counterintuitive because we’re trained to enable every optimisation.
-But stacking FFR layers – Pimax’s headset FFR plus iRacing’s game FFR – creates conflicts and overhead.
+Stacking FFR layers – Pimax’s headset FFR plus iRacing’s game FFR – creates conflicts and unnessecary overhead.
 Game native wins.
 Engineering reason: hardware-accelerated fixed foveated rendering with no overhead from generic rendering paths.

 Here’s what works for iRacing by GPU tier: